by Mike Shea on 20 December 2018

 Lots of others have talked about running Kickstarters for RPGs.
 The book Kicking It by Shanna Germain and Monte Cook is probably the best one to read.
-There are a lot of tricky bits to running a Kickstarter and it's worth your time to investigate it.
-In this article, we're mainly focusing on the experiences from a single small $1,000 Kickstarter for Aeon Wave that ended up with 272 backers and a total of $2,580.
+There are a lot of tricky bits to running a Kickstarter and it's worth your time to research it before you run one.
+This article comes from experiences running four Kickstarters including the following:

-This article is just a single point of data.
-It's intended to give you some things to think about if you've ever considered running a Kickstarter or are planning one yourself.
+This article, however, is just a single point of data.
+It's intended to give you some things to think about if you're considering running your own Kickstarter.
 While this article sounds directive, consider this more exploratory — a hypothesis proven only by a single result.
+Every Kickstarter I learn something new and each one is it's own experience.

-That's a long winded way of saying "Your milage may vary".
+That's a long winded way of saying "Your mileage may vary".

 Money isn't the limiting factor for successfully delivering a project.